Teplitsa/TeploBot/README.md

 **Описание на русском языке - ниже.**

-*TeploBot* is the plugin for WordPress that provide basic [Telegram](https://telegram.org/) chatbot functionality for your site.
-The bot send search results on your site as replay to chat users.
-The behavior of the bot could be customized.
+*TeploBot - Telegram Bot for WP* is the plugin for WordPress that provides basic [Telegram](https://telegram.org/) chatbot functionality for your site.
+The bot sends search results on your site as reply to chat users.
+For developers: the behavior of the bot could be customized.

 Plugin features:

-* webhook support for automatic updates from Telegram
+* webhook support to receive automatic updates from Telegram
 * support for global Telegram commands
+* send list of serach results into group and privte chats as a response to search requst
+* support up to 5 custom commands with lists or recent posts or custom post types
-* messages without command processed as search request and search results returns to chat
+* in private chats messages without command processed as search requests
 * log of messages and responses
-* for developers: customs commands could be defined
+* for developers: commands with custom logic could be defined

 **Limitation**.
-In mean time the plugin supports individual chats only - no support for group chats or inline mode.
+In mean time the plugin doesn't support inline mode.
 Follow the development progress or send as pull-requests for improvements.

 The plugin developed and supported by [Teplitsa of social technologies](https://te-st.ru/).